Duke-Jones/ED-IBE/README.md

 * Commanders Log
 * getting market data by EDMC (fully integrated by EDMC commandline version, but has to be installed manually)
 * overtaking existing data from the old RegulatedNoise
+* re-usable import and export of market data (csv-files -> for exchange with friends)

 **improvements:**
 * getting market data by EDMC (fully integrated by EDMC commandline version, but has to be installed manually)